Thanksgiving TV: The most iconic episodes to watch on Turkey Day 2024

 Courtney Cox reenacts her Friends' character Monica Geller in honor of Thanksgiving.

-Courtney Cox reenacts her Friends' character Monica Geller in honor of Thanksgiving. © Screenshot/instagram/courteneycoxofficial
+Courtney Cox reenacts her Friends' character Monica Geller in honor of Thanksgiving. © Screenshot/instagram/@courteneycoxofficial

 Who doesn't love a good flashback episode?
-After all, Friends ran several throughout its 10 seasons on air, including one for Thanksgiving on episode eight of its fifth season.
+After all, Friends ran several throughout its 10 seasons on the air, including one for Thanksgiving on episode eight of its fifth season.

 In this episode, the Friends crew reflects back on past Thanksgivings, and the drama that knowingly, and unknowingly, ensued.